mrkkrp/zzz-to-char/README.md

 ## Usage

-Just bind `zzz-to-char` or `zzz-up-to-char` (depends on your taste, the latter doesn't include the target char into the killed text):
+Just bind `zzz-to-char` or `zzz-to-char-up-to-char` (depends on your taste, the latter doesn't include the target char into the killed text):

 ```emacs-lisp
 (global-set-key (kbd "M-z") #'zzz-to-char)